Fraser Island Sand Driving Tips

 This may sound obvious but you will be surprised how many injuries arise from people having windows down and arms and heads out flapping about.

-Serious injuries and amputations have occurred when vehicles have accidental rolled over and limbs have been trapped beneath vehicles.
+Serious injuries and amputations have occurred when vehicles have accidentally rolled over and limbs have been trapped beneath vehicles.

 Other injuries have occurred when branches from trees have suddenly hit a person, particularly along narrow inland tracks.